Kaporos/Deezpy/README.md

 ## Installation
 To run the script, you must first download some dependencies.
 Deezpy is made with as few non-standard libraries as possible in mind.
 The non-standard libraries needed are `requests`, `cryptography`, `mutagen` and `pathvalidate`.
+You can install them by running `pip install -r requirements.txt` in the deezpy folder

-You can install them with: `pip install requests cryptography mutagen pathvalidate` or via the packagemanager of your choice.
+Running `pip install requests cryptography mutagen pathvalidate` or using the packagemanager of your choice is also an option.

 After this, you can just download and run the script like any other Python script.